outdreamer/build-a-cure-1/docs/reference/math_terms.md

 				- an affine space consists of displacement vectors, indicating translations to get from one point to another, & which can be added to a point
 				- any vector space may be represented as an affine space

+	- quaternions: ratio of two vectors: https://en.wikipedia.org/wiki/Quaternion
+      - quaternion number system is a associative, non-commutative division algebra over real numbers
+	- cartesian plane: where a pair of points are specified uniquely by coordinates which represent signed distances to the point from two fixed perpendicular lines with the same unit length
+	- upper half of the complex plane: points in the cartesian plane with y > 0

+### Linear Algebra & Set theory

+	- algebraic object metadata:
+		- a representation of a group: where elements of a group are represented by invertible matrices in such a way that the group operation is matrix multiplication
+			- a representation of a lie group: a linear action of a lie group on a vector space; a smooth homomorphism of the group into the group of invertible operators on the vector space
+		- presentation of a group: comprises a set S of generators—so that every element of the group can be written as a product of powers of some of these generators—and a set R of relations among those generators
+		- field extension: relationship between fields such that the operations of a subfield are the operations of the extended field, retricted to the subfield

+	- algebraic structures: a group of operations having finite inputs on a set (the algebra refers to the set itself being operated on) - includes groups, rings, fields, lattices

+	- simplex: generalization of a triangle

+	- domain: set of inputs for which a function is defined (the function produces an output for each element in the domain)
+	- codomain: set limiting the outputs of a function
+	- image of a function: set of all output values a function can produce

+#### Vectors

 	- vector:

 	- spinor: